HershbergerLab/hershlab-website/team/index.md

 #### Graduate Students

-Up to three graduate (MS or PhD) student assistantships are available to start in the lab as soon as summer 2022.
-The students will reside in Clemson, SC in the first year of the graduate program to fulfill course requirements.
-Primary field and laboratory research will take place at the Clemson Pee Dee Research & Education Center, which is a 2,300 acre site located in Florence, SC that is positioned in the heart of SC agriculture.
+Available MS and PhD assistantships will be posted on the Clemson [Plant and Environmental Sciences Assistantship Openings](https://www.clemson.edu/cafls/plant-environmental-sciences/students/assistantships.html) site.
+Typically, graduate students will reside in Clemson, SC for the first year of the graduate program to fulfill course requirements.
+Primary field and laboratory research will take place at the Clemson Pee Dee Research & Education Center, a 2,300 acre site located in Florence, SC that is positioned in the heart of South Carolina agriculture.

+As members of our group, graduate students will gain knowledge in plant breeding, quantitative genetics, and data science.
+Collaborations across multi-disciplinary research groups will be expected, as will the pursuit of support from intramural or extramural fellowships.
+Both formal and informal training will be provided through group and individual meetings, conference and workshop attendance, and interactions with others in the lab and department.

-To apply, email a CV and a brief description of experience and career goals to Jenna Hershberger.
-Applications will be reviewed on a rolling basis (no formal deadline) with openings available as early as summer or fall 2022.
+To apply, email a CV and a brief description of experience and career goals to Jenna Hershberger at [jmhersh@clemson.edu](mailto:jmhersh@clemson.edu).
 For full admissions details, visit the [Online Graduate Application](https://www.clemson.edu/graduate/admissions/apply/).
+Indicate interest in the Hershberger lab in the application.

+#### Postdocs

+There are currently no open postdoctoral positions in the lab.
+However, we would be happy to work with you to submit a fellowship proposal to programs such as the [NSF Postdoctoral Research Fellowships in Biology](https://beta.nsf.gov/funding/opportunities/postdoctoral-research-fellowships-biology-prfb) or the [USDA NIFA AFRI Education and Workforce Development](https://www.nifa.usda.gov/grants/programs/afri-education-workforce-development).
+Submission and proposal information and deadlines vary by program, so it is highly recommended that interested individuals check the respective program websites frequently.
+If you are interested in applying for a fellowship, send your CV, cover letter, contact information for three references, and an outline of your proposal to Jenna Hershberger at [jmhersh@clemson.edu](mailto:jmhersh@clemson.edu).
+Please do this well in advance of the proposal deadline so that we have adequate time to prepare a competitive proposal.

 {% include section.html %}